 - Candy.
-No sugary sweets are good for your teeth, but you should pay extra attention to avoid sour gummies and candies.
+No sugary sweets are good for your teeth, but pay extra attention to avoid sour gummies and candies.

 - Sugar.
 Even though sugar itself does not contain high levels of acidity, it promotes the growth of acid-creating bacteria in your mouth, creating an acidic environment.

 - Stomach acid.
 Vomiting and reflux also can cause serious tooth damage when stomach acid comes into contact with your teeth.
 If you suffer from an eating disorder, acid reflux or a related condition, seek professional help.

 Acid wear may lead to serious dental problems.
 It is important to notice the signs of tooth erosion in its early stages (sensitivity and discoloration) before more severe damage occur, such as cracks, pain and decay.

 - Sensitivity.
 As your teeth’s protective enamel wears away, you may feel a twinge of pain when you consume hot, cold or sweet food and drink.
 As more enamel is worn away, teeth become increasingly sensitive.

 - Discoloration.
 Teeth can become increasingly yellow as the thinning enamel layer exposes the underlying dentin.